 Drawing on an extensive background and a passion for art, Invurt hopes to provide comprehensive coverage of both established and upcoming Australian, and visiting, artists making their way through the creative world.
 We try to provide an eclectic, thoughtful look at the interactions between art and modern culture, and to document the various artists who comprise the new movements in creative expression that is emerging around us.

-For the past ten years, Facter has cut his teeth writing for publications such as Xpress, Drum, Inpress and Knowledge mag, as well as having a plethora of other music publication work, copy and creative fiction to his name.
+For over a decade, Facter cut his teeth writing for publications such as Xpress, Drum, Inpress and Knowledge mag, as well as having a plethora of other music publication work, copy and creative fiction to his name.
 Drawing on his years of writing experience, and as an artist himself and with a passion for street art and graffiti since the early 90s, he has now applied his skills to seeking out the varied artists and art related events found across Australasia.

 Facter founded Invurt with the aim of promoting artistic events, and the established and emerging Australasian urban, street, illustrative and low brow artists that partake in them – it’s his passion, and he’s sticking with it.
 For more information on Facter, check out Irikanji, and his articles.